 - Drafts "romantic" prenuptial agreements that are designed to foster a long healthy marriage based on communication and shared values

 Mary has rightfully been honored over the years for her unparalleled community work and dedication to marital and family law.
-She has consistently been ranked as a Super Lawyer, Top Lawyer in America®, Top Attorney in Suburban Life Magazine and an honoree in both the Montgomery and Pennsylvania Bar Association.
+Super Lawyer consistently ranks her as a Top Lawyer in America®.
+She's also received honors as a Top Attorney in Suburban Life Magazine and an honoree in the Montgomery and Pennsylvania Bar Association.
 In 2012, she was a Legal Intelligencer Women of the Year recipient and PBA Lynette Norton Award honoree.
-In 2018, Mary was awarded the prestigious honor of The Leukemia & Lymphoma Society Woman of the Year for the Philadelphia area.
+In 2018, Mary received the prestigious honor of The Leukemia & Lymphoma Society Woman of the Year for the Philadelphia area.

-Ms. Doherty has been a Course Planner and Lecturer for The PBI, (and served on its board for 7 years), the PBA and MBA Family Law Section, and a Lecturer for the American Academy of Matrimonial Lawyers (AAML).
-She has been a spokesperson for legislative reform for the Pennsylvania Bar Association and has been honored by the PBA for acting as its spokesperson for reform of the custody statute and the Divorce Code to ease lengths of a no-fault divorce.
-She chaired the Supreme Court Committee on certification of organizations that qualify lawyers as experts.
-She served on the Pennsylvania Domestic Violence Task Force and she continues to participate on the PA Joint State Legislative Committee on Family Law.
+As an attorney, Ms. Doherty has enjoyed a distinguished career.
+She's been a Course Planner and Lecturer for The PBI (and served on its board for seven years), the PBA and MBA Family Law Section, and a Lecturer for the American Academy of Matrimonial Lawyers (AAML).
+She has been a spokesperson for legislative reform for the Pennsylvania Bar Association.
+The PBA has honored her for acting as its spokesperson for reform of the custody statute and the Divorce Code to ease lengths of no-fault divorce.
+She chaired the Supreme Court Committee on certification organizations that qualify lawyers as experts.
+She served on the Pennsylvania Domestic Violence Task Force.
+Plus, she participates in the PA Joint State Legislative Committee on Family Law.

 Outside the Office

 Mary's civic and community activities are varied and numerous.
-She chairs the Eastern PA Advocacy Committee for the Leukemia & Lymphoma Society and has served in this committee and the BucksMont Light the Night Executive Committee.
+She chairs the Eastern PA Advocacy Committee for the Leukemia & Lymphoma Society and has served in its committee.
+She's also served on the BucksMont Light the Night Executive Committee.

 Mary served as President of the AAML Pennsylvania Chapter from 2006 to 2007.
-Thereafter she served as Chapter Leader Coordinator from 2010 to 2013 and now co-chairs the AAML Legislation Committee.
+After that, she served as Chapter Leader Coordinator from 2010 to 2013 and now co-chairs the AAML Legislation Committee.

-She is active in her church, St. Catherine of Sienna in Horsham as a Pre-Cana counselor and lector.
-She also organizes the Holy Innocents memorial every Christmas in memory of infants children who have died, and I’m a supporter of the St. Vincent DePaul Society. is an adjunct instructor in Child Development to the youth at Upper Dublin High School.
-Mary currently serves as a Philadelphia VIP mentor, teacher and coach for pro se litigants.
+She is active in her church, St. Catherine of Sienna, as a Pre-Cana counselor and lector in Horsham.
+She also organizes the Holy Innocents memorial every Christmas in memory of infants children who have died and is an active supporter of the St. Vincent DePaul Society.
+She is an adjunct instructor in Child Development to Upper Dublin High School youth.
+Mary currently serves as a Philadelphia VIP mentor, teacher, and coach for pro se litigants.

-Get to Know Family Law Attorney Mary Cushing Doherty
+Get to Know Montgomery County Family Law Attorney Mary Cushing Doherty

 Affiliations & Honors